 Energy efficiency is the healthiest and most abundant renewable resource available for us as we reduce our use of fossil fuels.
 In Massachusetts, 75% of our electricity is generated from burning natural gas, more and more of which is coming from the fracking fields of Pennsylvania.
 This is why energy efficiency is an integral part of protecting our children's future from climate change in our swift and just transition from fossil fuels to renewable energy.

-Our state leads the nation in energy efficiency, but in our own homes each of us can do even better by reducing our use of electricity.
-Here are a few simple things we can all do, to save money and reduce greenhouse gas emissions.
+Our state leads the nation in energy efficiency, but we're far behind where we need to be to get a real impact in reducing our fossil fuel use so each of us can do more by reducing our own use of electricity and heating energy.
+Schedule an energy efficiency presentation for your team, neighborhood group, community, bookclub, church, or synagogue to learn the actions we we can take to save money and reduce greenhouse gas emissions.

-Beacon Hill, Bedford, Newton, Waltham, Brookline and Cambridge have already started their energy efficiency 2018 campaigns.
-If you would like your team to work on an energy efficiency action in 2018, please contact us.
+Beacon Hill, Bedford, Newton, Waltham, Brookline, Acton and Cambridge have already started their energy efficiency campaigns.
+If you would like your team to work on an energy efficiency, please contact us.